andrewlee8247/covid-19/README.md

 # Description

-The COVID-19 x-ray image classifier is an application that utilizes machine learning on Google Cloud Platform (GCP) to predict the probability of a patient being positive for Covid-19.
+The COVID-19 X-ray Image Classifier is an application that utilizes machine learning on Google Cloud Platform (GCP) to predict the probability of a patient being positive for Covid-19.

 # Background